For New Instructors

 - Click on “Settings” and then the Navigation tab.
 You should see a list of your enabled tools and tabs.

 - If you scroll down the page you should see a long list of tools that you can choose to enable.
-ProctorU and Honorlock are on that list.
+Honorlock is on that list.

 - Be sure to activate the one proctoring tool that you will be using for your course shell.